jinyoung/aime/README.md

 ```js
     writer.generateJoke("a cute dog").then(joke => alert(joke));
 ```
-> invoke the LLM (OpenAI by default) and returns the result as the function return value
+will invoke the LLM (OpenAI by default) and returns the result as the function return value

 In this example, the Writer class remains unchanged, preserving its object-oriented design.
 The langobject framework wraps the Writer instance, providing an AI-enhanced proxy that can intercept the generateJoke method call and process it using AI services.